Common Name(s): Tigre Caspi, Tiger Caspi

 Grain/Texture: Medium, uniform texture with good natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; yellow and reddish brown deposits in pores abundant; growth rings indistinct; rays not visible without lens; parenchyma vasicentric, aliform (winged and lozenge), and confluent.
+Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; yellow and reddish brown deposits in pores common; narrow rays not visible without lens, spacing normal; parenchyma vasicentric, winged, lozenge, and confluent.

 Rot Resistance: No data available.